Concept album: 1980s–present: Decline and return to popularity

-Towards the end of the 80s, however, as heavy metal suited a fairly niche crowd, a few heavy metal artists began producing concept albums, particularly among the more progressive groups.
+Towards the end of the 1980s, however, as heavy metal suited a fairly niche crowd, a small number of heavy metal artists began producing concept albums, particularly groups with more influences from progressive rock, and this would further develop the progressive metal and power metal genres.
 King Diamond's Abigail and Savatage's Hall of the Mountain King, both released in 1987, stand some of the earliest examples of concept albums produced by a heavy metal artist.
-A year later, Iron Maiden's, Seventh Son of a Seventh Son, released in 1988, would become one of the most notable examples of a heavy metal concept album at the time.
-Around this time, progressive metal began taking form with artists such as Queensrÿche, Fates Warning, and Savatage.
-Shortly later in 1988, Queensrÿche would release Operation: Mindcrime, which would be considered one of the first progressive metal albums, and was also a concept album.
+A year later, Iron Maiden's, Seventh Son of a Seventh Son, released in 1988, would become one of the most commercially successful examples of a heavy metal concept album at the time.
+Also around this point, the genre of progressive metal became more fully consolidated with artists such as Queensrÿche, Fates Warning, and Savatage attaining success, particularly following the release of Queensrÿche's successful concept album Operation: Mindcrime in 1988, which is considered to be one of the first definitive examples of a true progressive metal album.
 Thus it could be argued that from the genre's inception, progressive metal has been a hotspot for concept albums, like its rock counterpart.
 Other notable progressive metal concept albums are Dream Theater's Metropolis Pt.
 2: Scenes from a Memory, Opeth's Still Life, and Orphaned Land's Mabool.

 In the 21st century, the field of classical music has adopted the idea of the concept album, citing such historical examples as Schubert's Winterreise and Schumann's Liederkreis as prototypes for contemporary composers and musicians.
 Classical composers and performers increasingly adopt production and marketing strategies that unify otherwise disparate works into concept albums or concerts.
 Since 2019, the classical music magazine Gramophone has included a special category for "concept album" in its annual recordings of the year awards, to celebrate "albums where a creative mind has curated something visionary, a programme whose whole speaks more powerfully than its parts.
 A thought-through journey, which compels to be heard in one sitting."

 In a year-ending essay on the album in 2019, Ann Powers wrote for Slate that the year found the medium in a state of flux.
-In her observation, many recording artists revitalized the concept album around autobiographical narratives and personal themes, such as intimacy, intersectionality, African-American life, boundaries among women, and grief associated with death.
+In her observation, many recording artists revitalized the concept album around autobiographical narratives and personal themes, such as intimacy, intersectionality, African-American life, the violation of women's boundaries, and grief associated with death.
 She cited such albums as Brittany Howard's Jaime, Raphael Saadiq's Jimmy Lee, Jamila Woods' Legacy!
 Legacy!, Rapsody's Eve, Jenny Lewis' On the Line, Julia Jacklin's Crushing, Joe Henry's The Gospel According to Water, and Nick Cave's Ghosteen.
 Epic: The Musical, a series of concept albums retelling The Odyssey, arose to massive popularity, with its first release in January 2023 surpassing three million streams within its first week of release and the musical remaining popular as subsequent "saga" albums were released, the last one being released in December 2024.